ishansharma495/salesanalysis/README.md

 Using the ‘COUNT’, ‘SUM’, ‘ROUND’, and ‘’AVG functions:

-•	Which day of the week had the best ratings per branch,
+•	Which day of the week had the best ratings per branch

-•	The number of sales made at each time of day,
+•	The number of sales made at each time of day

-•	Which customer type brought the most revenue,
+•	Which customer type brought the most revenue

-•	Which city had the largest tax percent,
+•	Which city had the largest tax percent

-•	Which customer type pays the most in VAT.
+•	Which customer type pays the most in VAT

 <summary>
 <details>